a-Michael-Lloyd/php_sdk/README.md

 - Flexible pricing plans

 ## About this SDK
-This is an official PHP development kit for Tab Scanner API.
-For more information about Tab Scanner API please visit https://www.tabscanner.com
+This is an official PHP development kit for Tabscanner API.
+For more information about Tabscanner API please visit https://www.tabscanner.com

 ### Installation

-The recommended way to install Tab Scanner PHP SDK is through [Composer](https://getcomposer.org/).
+The recommended way to install Tabscanner PHP SDK is through [Composer](https://getcomposer.org/).

 ```sh
 $ composer require tabscanner/phpsdk:1.0.2